 So What’s Nonprofit Overhead?

 However, a focused look at an organization’s overhead does make a lot of sense.
 Generally, people used the term “overhead” to refer to what the Financial Accounting Standards Board (FASB), defines as “Management and General Activities: Supporting activities that are not directly identifiable with one or more program, fundraising, or membership development activities.”
-(See page 11 of this FASB document.)

 Often, portions of an executive director’s time fit the definition of overhead.
 For example, consider how to categorize the time that a leader of a homeless shelter takes to attend a meeting of the local housing commission.
 Is the time spent at that meeting directly identifiable with a program, fundraising, or membership development activity?
 Likely not.
 Since it’s indirectly related, the executive director’s time at the meeting might be classified as overhead.